crlngn/crlngn-ui/README.md

 - Touch VTT 2.2.x

 I have also verified PF2e HUD, but I do not play PF2e so there might be issues I haven't noticed.
-This is not an extensive list - I've only included modules that might be particularly affected by changes in the UI.

 ### IMPORTANT:
 - The module was tested mostly on Foundry v12 and DnD 4.x.
 The overall UI styles are system agnostic, but chat card styles are mostly for DnD5e - I've done some basic tests for PF2e.
 If you would like to request support for a different system (and help with info and screenshots), please add a feature request on Github issue tracker (subject to evaluation);